philion/pygapi/docs/oauth2.rst

 Remember the path to the downloaded credentials file.
 Also, in the next step you'll need the value of *client_email* from this file.

 6. Very important!
 Go to your spreadsheet and share it with a *client_email* from the step above.
 Just like you do with any other Google account.
-If you don't do this, you'll get a ``gspread.exceptions.SpreadsheetNotFound`` exception when trying to access this spreadsheet from your application or a script.
+If you don't do this, you'll get a ``pygapi.exceptions.SpreadsheetNotFound`` exception when trying to access this spreadsheet from your application or a script.

-7. Move the downloaded file to ``~/.config/gspread/service_account.json``.
-Windows users should put this file to ``%APPDATA%\gspread\service_account.json``.
+7. Move the downloaded file to ``~/.config/pygapi/service_account.json``.
+Windows users should put this file to ``%APPDATA%\pygapi\service_account.json``.

 8. Create a new Python file with this code:

 ::

-    import gspread
+    import pygapi

-    gc = gspread.service_account()
+    gc = pygapi.service_account()

     sh = gc.open("Example spreadsheet")